Chappaqua Continuing Education

 *NEW* The Murals & Mosaics of Spanish Harlem with Leigh Hallingby

-The many colorful murals and mosaics of Spanish Harlem, AKA East Harlem, tell us so much about the history, culture, and politics of this under-appreciated NYC neighborhood.
+The many colorful murals and mosaics of Spanish Harlem, also known as East Harlem, tell us so much about the history, culture, and politics of this under-appreciated NYC neighborhood.
 Most of the artworks celebrate the people and culture of the neighborhood.
-Some of the public art is dedicated to accomplished citizens, such as the writers Julia de Burgos and Nicholasa Mohr.
+Some of the public art is dedicated to accomplished local citizens, such as the writers Julia de Burgos and Nicholasa Mohr.
 Other murals and mosaics honor world-famous people such as Celia Cruz and Che Guevara.
-Some have strong messages for political independence and against colonialism.
-The artworks also bring into the streets the gorgeous scenery of the tropical islands which so many members of this community left behind.
+Some have strong messages of political independence and anti-colonialism.
+The artworks also bring into the streets the gorgeous scenery of the tropical islands, which so many members of this community left behind.

 Online Registration